French Accordion: The Soul of French Music

 Jo Privat (1919-1996)

-Jo Privat is considered one of the greatest exponents of the waltz-musette.
-Emerging from the Parisian cabaret environment, he developed a style characterized impeccable technique and an unmistakable expressive phrasing.
+Jo Privat is considered one of the greatest exponents of the vals-musette.
+Emerging from the Parisian cabaret scene, he developed a style characterized impeccable technique and an unmistakable expressive phrasing.

 Privat is especially recognized for his series of recordings “Bals à Jo”.
 His influence extends beyond France.